 That first time you drop your student off at a college you will probably want to go with them and get them settled.
 Many of you will drive there.
 Some may fly to town.
 There are many transportation options when it comes to getting to Orlando.
 The key is that as time goes on, you most probably won’t be delivering and picking your student up very often.
 Here are some ways to get to them or get them back to you.

 First, we are so lucky, because we have an (international) airport just 30 minutes from UCF.
 This makes flights plentiful and it is often easy to find fair prices on flights.
 Orlando airport serves as a hub for Silver Airways and a focus city for Frontier Airlines, Jet Blue Airways, and Southwest Airlines.
 It is also frequented by Delta Airlines, American Airlines, United Airlines, Spirit Airlines, Alaska Airlines, Virgin America Airlines, and Sun Country Airlines.
-Here is a list of all the airlines.
+List of all the airlines.
 If you are traveling within the state of Florida there are various commuter flights; some for as low as $75.
 You may also find good student fares on Student Universe, who has partnered with ULoop.
 Watch for promo codes on this site as well.